quipucords/quipucords/docs/source/install.rst

     # sudo chkconfig docker on

-After you complete the steps to install Docker for Red Hat Enterprise Linux 6.6+ or CentOS 6.6+, you can continue with the Quipucords server installation steps in `Installing the Quipucords Server Container Image`_.
+After you complete the steps to install Docker for Red Hat Enterprise Linux 6.6+ or CentOS 6.6+, you can continue with the Quipucords server installation steps in `Installing the Quipucords Server Container Image <install.html#container>`_.

 Installing Docker on Fedora 26 or Fedora 27